-Lebanese Hezbollah rejects Britain’s move to ban it
+Lebanon’s Hezbollah rejects Britain’s move to ban it

-BEIRUT (AP) — Lebanon’s militant Hezbollah group has strongly rejected the British government’s move to ban it as a terrorist organization.
+BEIRUT (AP) — Lebanon’s Hezbollah group on Friday strongly rejected the British government’s move to ban it as a terrorist organization, calling it an “insult” to the Lebanese people and evidence of subservience to the United States.

-Hezbollah said in a statement on Friday that the decision is an “insult to the feelings, emotions and will of the Lebanese people” and stressed that the Shite group is a political force with representatives in the Lebanese parliament and government.
+In a statement issued in Beirut, it stressed that Hezbollah is a “resistance” movement against Israeli occupation but also a political and popular force with representatives in the Lebanese parliament and government.

-The statement was the first comment by the Iran-backed group on Britain’s move earlier this week to ban Hezbollah as a terrorist group, accusing it of destabilizing the Middle East.
+“The British government by adopting this decision has insulted the feelings, emotions and will of the Lebanese people which consider Hezbollah to be a significant political and popular force and granted it large representation in parliament and in the new government,” the statement said.

-Subject to the British Parliament’s approval, the draft order will go into effect on Monday.
+It was the first comment by the Iran-backed group on Britain’s move earlier this week to ban Hezbollah as a terrorist group, accusing it of further destabilizing the Middle East.

 Most Read Nation & World Stories